-- Experience of working with product design, Machine Learning, Unix/Linux OS, and preferably network systems.
+- Experience working with product design, machine learning, Unix/Linux OS, and network systems.

 - An MS or BS degree in Computer Science or equivalent experience.

-- 6+ years of Product Development and Project Management Experience, with specific emphasis in the user experience facet.
+- 6+ years of product development and project management experience, with specific emphasis on user experience.

 - Proven experience in developing UI/UX platforms for consumer interaction.

 - Demonstrated excellence in communication and verbal skills.